apocalyptech/bl3hotfixmodding/README.md

 [c0dycode's B3HM (Borderlands 3 Hotfix Merger)](https://www.nexusmods.com/borderlands3/mods/244),
 though, Windows users now have an easy way of running BL3 Hotfix mods.
 Check [borderlandsmodding.com](http://borderlandsmodding.com/bl3-running-mods/)
 for more information on setting up B3HM.
+B3HM itself *can* be run on Linux as well, so long as you're using the correct Wine/Proton versions.
+Check borderlandsmodding.com for info on that.

-At the time of B3HM's release, B3HM doesn't seem to work under Linux/Proton, so Linux users won't be able to make use of that newer fanciness.
-The method on this repository was always a lot easier to get going on Linux, anyway, so with enough perseverance you could get this going and enjoy the wealth of BL3 mods which are now available.
-This technique should still work for Windows users willing to go through the extra effort to get it working on that platform, too, but B3HM would be the preferred method for them.
+If you don't want to use B3HM, or if you can't get your Wine/Proton versions to run it while on Linux, another option for you is the method described here.
+This takes a fair bit of setup, but with enough perseverance you could get this going and enjoy the wealth of BL3 mods which are now available.
+This technique would also work for Windows users willing to go through the extra effort to get it working on that platform, too, but especially on WIndows, B3HM would be the preferred method.

 Basically, in order to do the kind of BL3 modding we have currently, the method is to intercept the GBX-provided hotfixes as they're sent from